 Enrolment is the process of choosing your activities and entertainment for the weekend.
 It's a huge topic in itself so we will send you more information ahead of its opening, including dedicated guides as to how it all works.
 Here is an overview of the process and some key dates for your diary.

-The activity, games and entertainment programme for this summer will be announced.
+The activity, games and entertainment programme for next summer will be announced.
 At this point you will be directed to your account on our website to explore the hundreds of options and create favourite lists ready for enrolment.

-Priority Enrolment opens for Dynamo ticket holders.
+Priority Enrolment opens for Dynamo ticket holders (Date to be announced, likely July 2025)

-Standard Enrolment opens for Elementary and Standard ticket holders.
 There are plenty of spaces in activities for everyone attending to create a full schedule, but specific activities can fill up quickly so ensure you are ready at 19:00 for the best availability.

 Packing & Planning